 Public Bias Toward Favorites

 Popular teams attract more attention and emotional support.
-This can lead to skewed expectations, misinterpretation of odds, and overconfidence in favored outcomes.
-Favorites may appear “safer” than probability suggests.
+This can skew expectations, misinterpret odds, and create overconfidence.
+Favorites often appear “safer” than probability suggests.

 Lower odds indicate relative probability, not dominance.
-A favorite may be slightly stronger, tactically mismatched, or contextually disadvantaged.
-Odds reflect balance, not superiority.
+A favorite may be slightly stronger but still contextually disadvantaged.
+Odds reflect balance, not inevitability.
 According to the FCA guide on financial and betting probabilities, market prices often reflect collective risk appetite rather than absolute certainty.

 Tactical and Situational Factors